How a country shrouded in cold and darkness is taking the lead in solar energy – both on land and at sea.

 Exposure to waves, rough weather and wind is the greatest challenge for floating solar.
 However, with extensive experience in setting up offshore installations and fish farms in some of the world’s toughest ocean environments, Norwegians are uniquely equipped to tackle this challenge.

 Ocean Sun is one of the Norwegian companies specialising in floating solar.
-It has developed an entirely new and highly robust technology inspired by the aquaculture industry.
+Its patented technology is highly robust and inspired by the aquaculture industry.